jwoytas/kelsey/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
+title: ''
 ---

-# Kelsey Assistant for Siksika
-Kelsey is an automated assistant to support the Siksika First Nation with information regarding COVID-19 pandemic.
+Kelsey Assistant for Siksika (Kelsey) is an automated assistant to support the Siksika First Nation with information regarding COVID-19 pandemic.
 It will be deployed initially on Facebook Messenger and then be integrated on to the Siksika website.
 <br /><br />

 ## Purpose